muthuri-dev/Personal-Journaling-App/README.md

 <p align="center">
   <img src="https://github.com/muthuri-dev/Personal-Journaling-App/assets/82339780/ab1f291b-38e2-441e-a033-c66031a56466" width="800"/>
 </p>

 ## Features

-Codelabs comes with a wide range of features tailored for horse care:
+Journal comes with a wide range of features tailored for horse care:

 - **Login register**: One can be able to create account and secure the data.
 - **Create journals**: Write down your thoughts , moments and experiences.